 Mix the wet ingredients into the dry ingredients.
 Gently fold until just combined.
 Fold in the cinnamon chips.

 Fill each muffin cup ½ way with the batter.
-Top with one teaspoon of the crumb topping.
+Top with one teaspoon of the streusel topping.

 Cover the streusel mix with an additional scoop of muffin batter.

-Add a teaspoon of the sweet streusel topping to the top of each muffin.
+Add a teaspoon of streusel topping to the top of each muffin.
 Gently press the streusel into the top of each muffin so that it sticks.

 Bake muffins at 425° for five minutes.
 Lower the oven temperature to 375° and bake muffins for an additional 12-13 minutes.
 Remove muffins from the oven and allow to cook slightly before serving.
 Drizzle muffins with the vanilla glaze and enjoy.

-Use a cookie scoop - using a cookie scoop makes it super easy to add the layers of the cinnamon streusel muffins to the baking pan.
+Use a cookie scoop - Use a cookie scoop and make it easy to add the batter and streusel layers to the muffin pan.
 I actually like to use two for this batch of muffins, one for the muffin batter and another for the streusel mixture.

-Bake muffins at a higher temperature for the first five minutes - baking the muffins at 425° for the first five minutes of baking helps to create muffins that have nice height and are light and fluffy on the inside.
+Bake muffins at a higher temperature for the first five minutes - Bake the muffins at 425° for the first five minutes of baking - this creates lots of steam and the muffins that have nice height and while staying light and fluffy on the inside.

-Don't over mix the batter - mix the batter until it just comes together.
-There may be a few lumps in the batter and that's okay.
-Over mixing the batter can cause your muffins to be chewy and dry.
+Don't over mix the batter - Fold the dry ingredients into the wet ingredients and mix until the batter just comes together.
+There may be some visible flour and few lumps in the batter - that's okay.
+You'll get that mixed in when you add the cinnamon chips.
+Over mixing the batter can cause the gluten in the flour to develop and your muffins to be chewy, dense and dry.

-Press streusel gently so it sticks - gently press the streusel topping into the top of the muffin batter so that it sticks to the muffins when they bake.
+Press streusel gently so it sticks - Gently press the streusel topping into the top of the muffin batter - this helps prevent the streusel from falling off as the muffin rise in the oven.

-Room Temperature: Store baked muffins at room temperature in an airtight container for 2-3 days.
+Room Temperature: Store baked muffins and the glaze separately at room temperature.
+I like to keep them in an airtight container lined with a paper towel for up to 3 days.
 The sour cream and buttermilk keep these muffins moist for a couple of days.

 Refrigerator: If you've added the vanilla glaze, you can store the muffins in an airtight container in the refrigerator for up to 5 days.
-Bring to room temperature or warm slightly before serving for the best texture and flavor.
+Bring to room temperature or warm slightly (microwave for 10-15 seconds) before serving for the best texture and flavor.

 Freezer: These muffins freeze beautifully!
 Skip the glaze and wrap each muffin individually in plastic wrap, then place them all in a freezer-safe bag or container.
 Freeze for up to 3 months.